Messy Human

 Mailinglists and other things that show up in my inbox

 As an anthropologist of the Internet, I am subscribed to (too) many mailinglists + weekly/daily digests.
-My current favorites include: Rest of the World, DataSyn by IT for change, I*: Navigating Internet Governance and Standards by the Center for Democracy and Tech, the digest by Protocol, Otherwise Mag, Logic Magazine, EPIC people, The Counterbalance, Data & Society’s newsletter, the Stanford Digital Civil Society (PACS) newsletter, Ada Lovelace Institute newsletter, Considerati newsletter, Racism & Tech Center newsletter, Superrrrrr network, EDRi, DFF, SIDN, Stichting Democratie & Media, CIS India, Algorithm Watch, Citizen Lab, EU AI Fund, CENTR newsletters, IRTF HRPC, GAIA and PEARG mailinglists, Unfinished, New_Public, The Relay by Alix Dunn, I also follow a number of newsletters from industry players in the content delivery and cloud space.
+My current favorites include: Logic Magazine, The Counterbalance, Data & Society’s newsletter, AI Now’s newsletter, Ada Lovelace Instititute Newsletter, Considerati newsletter, Benedict Evans newsletter, Rest of the World, Racism & Tech Center newsletter, Superrrrrr network, EDRi, DFF, Stichting Democratie & Media, CIS India, Algorithm Watch, Citizen Lab, EU AI Fund, CENTR newsletters, IRTF HRPC, GAIA and PEARG mailinglists, Unfinished, New_Public, I also follow several newsletters from industry players in the content delivery and cloud space.